MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/connectivity/connecting-insights-to-python.md

 ## Create a new Azure app

-1. Log into the [Azure portal](https://portal.azure.com) and create a new Azure App.
-If you don't have an Azure subscription, [create a free trial account](https://azure.microsoft.com).
+1. Log into the [Azure portal](https://portal.azure.com).
+If you don't have an Azure subscription, [create a free account](https://azure.microsoft.com).

 2. After logging into the portal, use the search bar to find and select **App Registrations**.
 Then, select **New registration** in the upper left-hand corner.